tusmechmes/Narwhal/README.md

     - Show a "down" and "up" arrows on the left of the MENU screens if there are more MENU items below or above.
     - ?
 Start from line #2 for each menu. line #1 is always "back", when I navigate forward I always want to do an action and not go back... so on navigation forward I think that starting from line #2 makes more sense. + if the menu is longer than 1 screen I want the first line to be at position -1 in order to show more options in the first menu load.

+## Credits
+- [Aleph Object](https://www.alephobjects.com)'s [LulzBot](https://www.lulzbot.com) TAZ 3D printers - I've been following the 3D printing scene for years before I got my TAZ-4 printer.
+All I can say is that this printer is amazing!
+BUT the company which makes it is even more so!!
+Aleph Objects believe and practice Open Source and Libre Hardware which make it a role model company that has great ideals and also makes money.
+- [RepRap](http://reprap.org) project & [Marlin firmware](https://github.com/MarlinFirmware/Marlin) - The codebase for this firmware and an inspirational collaboration.
+- [embedXcode](http://embedxcode.weebly.com) - The template I use to build the code in XCode.
+- [Visual Micro](http://www.visualmicro.com) - The template I use to build the code in Visual Studio.
+- [Arduino](http://www.arduino.cc) - Well, for making things happen! :)